Author, Spiral Bound: biotensegrity for yoga (available 2018)

-I work with a team to maintain an Ashtanga yoga practice community based in Edinburgh, Scotland.
-Meadowlark Yoga is a not-for-profit yoga studio built over the years in service to this practice that has given me so much.
+I work with a team to maintain a family-friendly yoga practice community based in Edinburgh, Scotland.
+Meadowlark Yoga is a not-for-profit yoga studio that I founded on the back of many years working as a freelance yoga teacher.
 The studio gets its name from its location on the edge of the iconic Edinburgh Meadows, on the south side of the city centre.

+I met my first Anatomy teacher, David Keil, in 2003 at what was then called Centered Yoga Teacher Training in Koh Samui, Thailand.
 I got most of the Intermediate series from David, and have learned much about anatomy in the gross and subtle aspects from his teachings.
-I have also studied yoga anatomy with Leslie Kaminoff in his amazing online course and in person.
+I have also studied yoga anatomy with Leslie Kaminoff in his online course and in person.
 My art teacher Robert Rivers has also been a key mentor.
-He taught me the importance of learning how to look at reality and value the process of seeing.
-Life drawing is still a meditation for me.
+He taught me the importance of learning how to look at reality and value the process of seeing through life drawing.

-My art practice and passion for all things anatomical sort of organically developed as I moved to Edinburgh from Florida to complete my first masters degree from the edinburgh college of art.
+My passion for all things anatomical developed organically as I moved to Scotland from Florida to complete my first masters degree from the Edinburgh College of Art.
 The degree was called “Art, Space and Nature.”
 At the time, I really had no idea what I would possibly do with myself after obtaining this degree, but pressed on anyway.
-I pursued an art career for a short time after graduation before finally settling in Edinburgh with some hard-won perspective.
+I pursued my career in art for a short time after graduation in 2005 before finally settling in Edinburgh with some hard-won perspective.

-One of the most humbling and enriching experiences of my life was the year I spent in the dissection lab learning about human anatomy at the University of Edinburgh as part of my second masters.
+One of the most humbling and enriching experiences of my life was the year I spent in the dissection lab learning about human anatomy at the University of Edinburgh as part of my second masters degree in Human Anatomy.
 Using lo-fi model making, drawing, and 3D printing techniques, I am fascinated with building models of natural geometric patterns in the human body.